First Baptist Church

 The First Baptist Church is now considered the most important building in the city that is in danger of being lost.
-Without immediate stabilization, the historical treasure will be unprotected for this winter and may be damaged beyond repair.
+Without restoration, the historical treasure still remains vulnerable during the winter months and may be damaged beyond repair.

-After a successful feasibility study, WHALE has led a team effort to repurpose the church as a permanent home for Your Theatre, Inc. while also retaining a home for the congregation.
+After a successful feasibility study, WHALE has led a team effort to repurpose the church as a collaborate performing venue while also retaining a home for the congregation.
+WHALE has been working closely with Your Theatre, Inc. on this initiative.
 This project is based on a national reuse model where congregations can become sustainable through shared space.
-When you restore historic churches while honoring its members, you are only enhancing that community.
-As a community theatre and local history exhibit, this project will further connect a historic neighborhood to New Bedford’s growing creative economy.
+When you restore historic churches while honoring its stewards, you are only enhancing that community.
+As a collaborative community theatre and local history exhibit, this project will further connect a historic neighborhood to New Bedford’s growing creative economy.

 Historic & Community Significance

-In 2014, the Mass Cultural Council and National Trust for Historic Preservation awarded Your Theatre Inc. two grants for a theatre reuse study.
-The project reviewed the feasibility of the community theatre group to purchase the site as a venue while also allowing the First Baptist Latino Congregation to retain space for their services and mission work.
-With this successful report, WHALE has moved forward as the developer with plans for a capital campaign.
+Spring 2014: The Mass Cultural Council and National Trust for Historic Preservation awarded Your Theatre Inc. and WHALE two grants for a theatre reuse study.
+The project reviewed the feasibility of YTI and WHALE to purchase the site as a venue while also allowing the First Baptist Congregation to retain space for their services and mission work.
+With this successful report, WHALE moved forward as the developer with plans for a capital campaign.

-The First Baptist Church Restoration is an initiative of the Waterfront Historic Area League and Your Theatre, Inc. both nonprofit 501(c)(3) organizations are located and dedicated to the City of New Bedford.
+The First Baptist Church Restoration is an initiative of the Waterfront Historic Area League and Your Theatre, Inc. both nonprofit 501(c)(3) organizations are located and dedicated to the community revitalization of New Bedford, MA.